kmhiggins/EEOB546_Final_Yay-RNA/README.md

 # EEOB546_Final_Yay-RNA

-In this repository you will find shell scripts, R scripts, and some data involved in the attempted duplication of the paper "Variation and Inheritance of Small RNAs in Maize
+In this repository you will find shell scripts, R scripts, and data involved in the attempted duplication of the paper "Variation and Inheritance of Small RNAs in Maize
 Inbreds and F1 Hybrids" by Crisp, et al. 2020.

 ## Required Packages